 This route is ideal for people wanting to experience a little bit of spirituality.
 You can witness the majestic mountains of the Himalayas from its foothills in Himachal Pradesh, a region filled with quaint and beautiful villages and cities.

-The Golden Temple is the most visited monument in the country.
+The Golden Temple is the most visited monument in the country

-Delhi – Bagdodra – Pelling – Gangtok – Darjeeling – New Jagalpuri – Guwhati –
+Delhi – Bagdogra – Pelling – Gangtok – Darjeeling – New Jagalpuri – Guwhati –

-The northeast is one of the most beautiful regions in the country.
+The Northeast is one of the most beautiful regions in the country

 Gangtok and Darjeeling

-From Pelling, take scenic 5-hour drive to Gangtok, the capital of Sikkim, which is full of languid icy lakes and views of the souring Himalayas.
+From Pelling, take a scenic 5-hour drive to Gangtok, the capital of Sikkim, which is full of languid icy lakes and views of the soaring Himalayas.
 Sikkim is definitely a beautiful area, also with a large Buddhist influence in its architecture and traditions.
 Additionally, you can stay at the lovely Hotel Pandim while you’re there before shifting base to Darjeeling.

 From here you can hire a car to drop you off at New Jagalpuri, which is 5 hours away.
 There you can then catch a train to Guwahati in Assam.
-From ancient temples to the burgeoning wildlife, Guwahati is a nice destination for this route.
+From ancient temples to the burgeoning wildlife, Guwahati is a great destination for this route.

-Here’s a more detailed look at what the northeast has to offer, and how to go about planning your trip there.
+Here’s a more detailed look at what the Northeast has to offer, and how to go about planning your trip there.